IrisBroadcast/ccm/README.md

 The IRIS discovery services, also known by the name "Active Phonebook", is used by the connected devices to find other available devices to set up a live session.
 The service has three main functions:

 * Profiles:	List available call profiles (Profiles is SDP's)
 * Filters:	List available pre-defined search filters (Based on location filters on IP-ranges)
 * Devices:	List available devices based on applied filters and profiles

 All functions require a valid authentication.

+The main power is the abstraction layer it provides.
+Users doesn't need to know what an SDP (Session Description Protocol) is.
+They don't need to choose what algorithm to use for the call.
+The system provides what it thinks is the best selection for the current situation/call.
+Users can filter registered callees, in a similar way as a simplified "GraphQL" type of query.
+The simplicity of the protocol, xml based with JSON response if so needed.
+It can be implemented in most devices or in online applications för making calls and simplifying the process for those less technical.

+Combine this Active Phonebook with Codec Control and you can create a unified graphical user interfsce.

 IRIS Connect - Kamailio configuration
 -------------------------------------